 This is common question at the beginning of the next season when the aviaries are full and you want to start breeding again.
 Selling birds through the A.L.B.S. magazine or at meetings is one avenue.
 Another way is to make yourself known to the local pet shop or bird dealer who will only too pleased to take birds from you, providing you can supply quality birds.
 One pet shop that I deal with has great success at selling birds as a breeding pair.

 Most people will pay a slightly inflated price for a breeding pair, pairs that have bred for me or birds that have paired up voluntarily.
 I usually sell breeding pairs after about three seasons, opting to breed from the best of their young or breaking up the pairs if the don’t perform to expectations.

-One other question that is asked from time to time is-Should lovebirds be wormed, how often and what is the best method?
+Should lovebirds be wormed, how often and what is the best method?

 My personal experience is that in breeding lovebirds for the past eight years I have only once given my birds a worming solution.
 At the time I believed my birds to be worm free but was interested to see if this would have any effect.
 I had not previously wormed the birds because I had not suffered any unusual multiple losses.